Generative AI - Alt Text and other AI Features

 See the current thread.

-Gen Alt Text is turned ON by default.
-Users are informed the first time an image is placed to turn it off with a clear CTA.
+Generative Alt Text is an opt-out experience and is turned ON by default.
+The first time an image is placed, InDesign informs you that it could be turned off with a clear CTA.

 Closing this as As Designed.